 Be polite and professional when reporting the motorcycle accident, but don’t apologize or say anything to imply that the crash was your fault.
 Furthermore, don’t say anything about your injuries being minor or insignificant.

-As a note, motorcyclists in Washington State are not required to carry insurance.
-However, there are many options for motorcycle insurance that a biker can purchase.
+Effective July of 2019, Washington state requires motorcyclists to carry $25,000 in bodily injury and $10,000 in property damage liability insurance.
+There are many options for motorcycle insurance that a biker can purchase.

 5. Call a Washington Motorcycle Accident Attorney